kovidgoyal/calibre/manual/viewer.rst

 selection.
 You can click the highlight button in that bar to create a highlight.
 You can add notes and change the color of the highlight.
 On a touch screen, long tap a word to select it and show the popup bar.
-Once in highlight mode you can tap the :guilabel:`Adjust selection` button to change what text is selected, using touch screen friendly selection handles.
+Once in highlight mode you can change what text is selected, using touch screen friendly selection handles.
 Drag the handles to the top or bottom margins to scroll while selecting.

 You can use the :guilabel:`Highlights` button in the viewer controls to show a separate panel with a list of all highlights in the book,